DavidJCobb/DovahKit/native/src/DovahKit/dovah/_docs/TO-DO LIST.md

 * Don't abuse Qt's internal object hierarchy for canvas layer ordering.
 Track canvas layers separately.

   * Audit the `CanvasLayer` widget and its associated classes, and see whether there's any reason for layers and layer groups to be QObject subclasses aside from our abuse of Qt's internal object hierarchy/ownership system.
 If not, then don't make them be QObjects anymore.

+    * Do not forget to account for Dovahscript's behavior (i.e. how it tracks lifetimes for canvas entities) when doing this audit.

 ### FormPicker